 As with many other types of cancer, the outcome depends on how advanced your cancer is when it is diagnosed.
 Unfortunately, for most people gallbladder does not have a very good outlook.
 For people who have cancer just in the gallbladder lining, 80% survive for 5 years or more after diagnosis.
 Nevertheless, in the case the cancer has spread into the muscle (stage I) only 50 in 100 will survive for 5 years or more after they are diagnosed.
 Because of the difficulty to detect this type of cancer, only a little more than 25 out of 100 of people with survive for 5 years or more after being diagnosed.
-Fewer than 10 in 100 people with stage 3 or 4 gallbladder cancer will survive for 5 years or more.
+Fewer than 10 in 100 people with stage III or IV gallbladder cancer will survive for 5 years or more.

 Gallbladder Cancer Diagnosis